 CR3, shown in Figure 2.6, contains the physical base address of the page directory table.
-The 486 microprocessor page directory is always page aligned (4 Kbyte-aligned).
+The Intel486 DX microprocessor page directory is always page aligned (4 Kbyte-aligned).
 This alignment is enforced by only storing bits 20-31 in CR3.

-In the 486 microprocessor CR3 contains two new bits, page write-through (PWT) (bit 3) and page cache disable (PCD) (bit 4).
+In the Intel486 DX microprocessor CR3 contains two new bits, page write-through (PWT) (bit 3) and page cache disable (PCD) (bit 4).
 The page table entry (PTE) and page directory entry (PDE) also contain PWT and PCD bits.
 PWT and PCD control page cacheability.
 When a page is accessed in external memory, the state of PWT and PCD are driven out on the PWT and PCD pins.
 The source of PWT and PCD can be CR3, the PTE or the PDE.
-PWT and PCD are sourced from CR3 under two conditions: when paging is disabled (PG = 0 in CR0) or when the PDE is being updated.
+PWT and PCD are sourced from CR3 when the PDE is being updated.
+When paging is disabled (PG = 0 in CR0), PCD and PWT are assumed to be 0, regardless of their state in CR3.